Although COVID permeates all aspects of society, that other Big C - cancer - hasn't gone away.

 "We can use all of these tools to look after our patients in a better way and truly enhance supportive care as they go through this very difficult cancer journey," he said.

 A $20,000 grant from the Albury Wodonga Regional Cancer Centre trust fund enabled the study, described as world-first, to go ahead.
-With community support a key driver, everyone who donates towards the centre makes such projects possible.

 It continues to be money well spent.